smtcoq/smtcoq.github.io/README.md

 * decision procedures through new tactics that discharge some Coq goals to ZChaff, veriT, CVC4, and their combination.

 ## Installation and use
 SMTCoq is freely available on [GitHub](https://github.com/smtcoq/smtcoq).
-It is currently availaible for coq-8.6 (and native-coq) but a release with recent versions of Coq will be available soon (together with an opam package).
+It is currently availaible for Coq-8.8 (and native-coq) but a release for Coq-8.9 will be available soon (together with an opam package).

 See [the examples](https://github.com/smtcoq/smtcoq/blob/master/examples/Example.v) to see how to use SMTCoq.